 Call for Abstract

-7th International Conference on Infectious Diseases & Antibiotics, will be organized around the theme “ Exploring Innovative Research in Infectious Diseases and Antibiotics”
+7th International Conference on Infectious Diseases, Bacteriology and Antibiotics, will be organized around the theme “ Exploring Innovative Research in Infectious Diseases and Antibiotics”

 Infectious Diseases 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Infectious Diseases 2020